asyncgui/asynckivy/README.md

         print('C')
 ```

-It's barely readable, but not easy to understand.
+It's barely readable and not easy to understand.
 If you use `asynckivy`, the code above will become like this:

 ```python